Getting to and from NAIA

 Buy your tickets online at ubeexpress.transport-ticket.com.

 UBE Express is around 50% cheaper than Grab, but it is less flexible.
-It is best for solo travelers, budget-conscious passengers, and people who do not mind having to wait for the next bus.
+It is best for solo travelers, budget-conscious passengers, and people who don't mind waiting for the next bus.

 Most UBE Express trips from NAIA depart from Terminal 3, Arrivals Area Bay 12 and a minority at NAIA Terminal 2 Arrivals Bay 17.
-There is a UBE Express NAIA Loop Route that transfers passengers from other terminals for onward connections at Terminal 3.
+The UBE Express NAIA Loop Route carries passengers from other terminals to Terminal 3 for onward connections.

 Main UBE Express routes